dendronhq/dendron-docs/vault/pkg.plugin-core.quickstart.md

 ```

-4. Open the workspace by opening `dendron-main.code-workspace` with VSode.
+4. Open the workspace by opening `dendron-main.code-workspace` with VScode.
 While its not required to use VSCode, most of the helper scripts in this repository are created with VSCode in mind so using it will make development significantly easier.

 5. Run the plugin